GHOST-Aram/node-ts-starter/README.md

 These are not the only Typescript configurations that you can use.
 This is what you need to get started.
 Visit [Typescript Documentation](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#:~:text=The%20tsconfig.json%20file%20specifies,compiler%20flags%20enabled%20by%20default.) to learn more about Typescript configuration.

 ## 3.Test your Typescript configuration
+We have configure Typescript, let us see if we have done everything correctly up to this point.
+Below is a sequence of actions we need to perform to test the configuration.

- I. Create `src` directory in your project directory and create `index.ts` file inside it.
+ i).
+Create `src` directory in your project directory and `index.ts` file inside it. ii).
- II.
 Write a simple piece of Typescript code in `index.ts` that prints a string on console.
+For example:

 ```
 const projectName: string = 'Project creater'
 console.log(projectName)
 ```
-III.
-Run Typescript code before compilation run `ts-node src/index.ts`
+iii).
+Run Typescript code before compilation run `ts-node src/index.ts` iv).
+Compile Typescript code and run compiled code.
-IV.
-Compile Typescript code and run compiled code run `tsc` command to generate `./build` directory run `node ./build/index.js` to test compiled code
+- run `tsc` command to generate `./build` directory
+- run `node ./build/index.js` to test compiled code.

+Assuming you successfully followed the above procedure, your code did run without errors and produced the expected output, you can have successfully configured Typescript in this project directory.

 ## 4. Customize npm scripts
   -Replace the scripts in package.json with the following settings